kkatsy/kkatsy.github.io/_pages/about.md

 - I love sushi more than any other food
 - When I was 12 I memorized 70+ digits of pi
 - I can read and understand a dead language
-- Countries I've been to: Russia, Ukraine, Portugal
-- Still on my list: Georgia, Serbia, Spain, Greece

 Go to my "Misc" tab to learn more non-school info.